pupilfirst/wd201-scripts/databases/creating-sequelize-models/README.md

 Todo.sync(); // create the table
 ```

-The second way of defining a model is by extending it from `Model` base class.
-Then using the `init` method with model attributes.
+The second way of defining a model is by extending it from `Model` base class and then using the `init` method with model attributes.

 ```js
 const { Sequelize, DataTypes, Model } = require("sequelize");